What is the Community Health and Hygiene Education project all about?

 WHY JOIN THE PROJECT

-Where will I work in Zimbabwe?
+Where will I work in Uganda?

 The local community organization you will work with is located in Bugembe, in the Jinja District of Uganda.
 The project is located in a semi-urban setting amongst a staff of five.
 Only 6 km away is Jinja Town.
 Jinja is the second largest town and commercial center in Uganda, with around 90,000 people.
 It has a major rail connection to Kenya and the Indian Ocean, and is famous as the historic source of the Nile River.